About My Art

 In 2001, with the curiosity of internet and how it works I went back school again, two years later I graduated with MS in software engineering with focus on web front.
 I love the way how internet deliver it’s content and how effective it can reach so many people.
 After worked a few years at tech company, I started own consulting business, my graphic / web / marketing and other creative skills help business go live.
-I also paint watercolor in my spare time.
+I also paint watercolor during my spare time.
 Fashion, nature and travel scene are my favorite subjects in painting.

 In 2017 I did a family trip to Shanghai and my mother showed to me all my teenage and earlier stage paintings she saved for me.
 That was a very touching moment when I saw my past "lost art" again.
 Time flies, I came to the states for 20 years.
 Many paintings I couldn’t even remember and they are so beautiful with memories and hometown stories.
 After coming back to US I was so excited to share my art to my friends and later people I don’t know.
 I like to hear feedback from different background people.
 I love to see the excitements and smiling faces.
 That was one of the best moments in life if I can bring people happiness.
 People love the art.
 Art is it is like a magic!
 Behind each painting there is story i still remember each painting how I created it.
 When we open first (via art) the world connected.
 Art is a universal language!